Bukixo/udemy-angular4/angular-app/Lesson notes/Components.md

 #### Dependency injection

-There are several ways in how we use the serve within the components
+There are several ways in how we use the service within the components

 ~~~
 export class CoursesComponent {